Quick quiz: In what year was the following news bulletin published?

 What has changed is the landscape in which those threats are launched.
 In 2004, few companies had adopted cloud computing.
 Today most organizations are striving to operate — and to secure —multiple public and private clouds, not to mention colocation environments, legacy on-premise systems, and hundreds of databases and other applications.

-As one of the leading providers of modern IT as a service, Rackspace is investing more than ever in technology and expertise to serve the rising need for multi-cloud security, which we address through a robust portfolio of managed security services, including Proactive Detection and Response, Compliance Assistance and Privacy and Data Protection, plus our recently launched Quickstart Solutions.
+As one of the leading providers of modern IT as a service, Rackspace is investing more than ever in technology and expertise to serve the rising need for multi-cloud security, which we address through a robust portfolio which includes managed security services, including Proactive Detection and Response, Compliance Assistance and Privacy and Data Protection, plus our recently launched Quickstart Solutions.

 As part of that commitment, we also strongly support National Cybersecurity Awareness Month, held each October since that news bulletin at the top of this post was published in 2004.